A May-type spectral sequence for higher topological Hochschild homology: Applications.

-obtained by applying $\pi_*$ to the simplicial ring spectrum $X_{\bullet}\tilde{\otimes} A$ (here we are using the pretensor product, of Definition~\ref{def of tensoring}), each bidegree is a finitely generated abelian group, and the spectral sequence is half-plane with exiting differentials, hence also strongly convergent by Theorem~6.1 of~\cite{MR1718076}.
-Consequently $\pi_n(X_{\bullet}\otimes A)$ is a finitely generated abelian group for each integer $n$. \end{proof}
+obtained by applying $\pi_*$ to the simplicial ring spectrum $X_{\bullet}\tilde{\otimes} A$ (here we are using the pretensor product, of Definition~\ref{def of tensoring}), each bidegree is a finitely generated $\pi_0(A)$-module, and the spectral sequence is half-plane with exiting differentials, hence also strongly convergent by Theorem~6.1 of~\cite{MR1718076}.
+Connectivity of each tensor power $A^{\Smash \#(X_s)}$ implies that only finitely many bidegrees in the $E^{\infty}$-page contribute to each total degree in $\pi_*(X_{\bullet}\otimes A)$.
+Consequently $\pi_n(X_{\bullet}\otimes A)$ is a finitely generated $\pi_0(A)$-module for each integer $n$. \end{proof}